 Speed

 Although, this is a measurement generally associated with position players, we believe that it provides us with good measurement for overall athleticism, which is important regardless of what position you play on the field.
-While we do keep this lower on the totem pole of things to address, a good dose of speed never hurts anyone.
+While we do keep this lower on the totem pole of things to address, a good dose of speed is always a good thing for ball players.

 Power